-Prior to the 1920 prohibition, the United States passed laws that allowed a county or township the option to be dry.
+Before the 1920 prohibition, the United States passed laws that allowed a county or township the option to be dry.
 Maine was the first state to implement a statewide law prohibiting the production and sale of alcohol in 1851.
 Delaware, Ohio, Illinois, Rhode Island, Minnesota, Massachusetts followed, bypassing their prohibition laws, and by 1913, nine states had statewide prohibition, and 31 others had local option laws.

 Today, counties that allow alcohol are considered to be “wet,” those that prohibit the sale of alcohol are “dry,” and those that have special circumstances or are mixed are “moist.”
 Thirty-three states have laws in place to allow localities to prohibit the sale, consumption, and possession of alcohol.
 Many of these are in the South, and religious beliefs are often the motivation for continuing prohibition laws.

 Some of the 33 states that permit localities to go dry have specific statewide circumstances.
 Arkansas has 34 dry counties out of its 75, and all alcohol sales are prohibited on Sundays.
 New Mexico is wet by default but is dry on Sundays until noon.
 Laws prohibiting alcohol sales on Sundays are called blue laws.
 Kansas, Mississippi, and Tennessee are dry states by default, and counties must specifically authorize the sale of alcohol.

 The 33 states that allow localities to go dry are: